 The approach could be adapted to handle higher dimensional problems.
-An equivalent set $G$ can be defined in higher dimensions; \cite{Nolde2014} presents theoretical results on the coefficient of asymptotic independence in any dimension; \cite{Nolde2021} provide a result equivalent to~\eqref{eqn:NWtau} for calculating the indices of \cite{Simpson2020} in higher dimensions; and in the conditional approach of \cite{Heffernan2004}, pairwise results can determine the relevant normalising functions.
+An equivalent set $G$ can be defined in higher dimensions; \cite{Nolde2014} presents theoretical results on the coefficient of asymptotic independence in any dimension; \cite{Nolde2021} provides a result equivalent to~\eqref{eqn:NWtau} for calculating the indices of \cite{Simpson2020} in higher dimensions; and in the conditional approach of \cite{Heffernan2004}, pairwise results can determine the relevant normalising functions.
 Our approach involves transforming to pseudo-polar coordinates, with only a one-dimensional angular component in the bivariate case.
 In a $d$-dimensional setting, the angular component would have dimension $d-1$; this raises questions about how to select the angles used for local estimation to ensure reliability without a high computational cost.
 Moreover, the selection of the spline functions for $\hat G$ comes with added complexity in higher dimensions, as different choices may be needed for different subsets of the variables.
 Future work that extends our approach to higher dimensions, should involve developing a strategy for selecting estimation points and spline functions in order to achieve scalable but reliable inference.

 A further issue related to higher dimensional problems involves ensuring consistency across different dimensions.
 Suppose we have variables $\bm{X}=(X_i:i\in\mathcal{D})$, for $\mathcal{D}=\{1,\dots,d\}$.
-Using results on projections of sample clouds, \cite{Nolde2021} make links between gauge functions of lower dimensional subsets (for instance, variables indexed by $\mathcal{C}\subset\mathcal{D}$) to the gauge function associated with the full vector $\bm{X}$.
-This means that if our method were to be extended to higher dimensions, estimates of extremal dependence features for the variables $\bm{X}_\mathcal{C}=(X_i:i\in\mathcal{C})$ could be obtained by estimating the asymptotic boundary of the scaled sample cloud for any set of variables indexed by $\mathcal{C}^*$ with $\mathcal{C}\subseteq\mathcal{C}^*\subseteq\mathcal{D}$.
-Ideally, we would like to ensure that consistent estimates are obtained from these different boundary estimates.
+Using results on projections of sample clouds, \cite{Nolde2021} makes links between gauge functions of lower dimensional subsets (for instance, variables indexed by $\mathcal{C}\subset\mathcal{D}$) to the gauge function associated with the full vector $\bm{X}$.
+If our method were to be extended to higher dimensions, estimates of extremal dependence features for the variables $\bm{X}_\mathcal{C}=(X_i:i\in\mathcal{C})$ could be obtained by estimating the asymptotic boundary of the scaled sample cloud for any set of variables indexed by $\mathcal{C}^*$ with $\mathcal{C}\subseteq\mathcal{C}^*\subseteq\mathcal{D}$.
+Ideally, we would ensure consistent estimation from these different boundary estimates.